Δ18O

 It is commonly used as a measure of the temperature of precipitation, as a measure of groundwater/mineral interactions, and as an indicator of processes that show isotopic fractionation, like methanogenesis.

 In paleosciences, 18O:16O data from corals, foraminifera and ice cores are used as a proxy for temperature.

-The definition is, in "per mil" (‰, parts per thousand):
+It is defined as the deviation in "per mil" (‰, parts per thousand) between a sample and a standard: